 Here’s the rub: Sierra’s documentation is overwhelmingly sparse.
 While the platform features are incredibly robust (power users and advanced marketers can squeeze a lot out of some of the more sophisticated features), it’s hard to get them configured without some back-and-forth with the support team.

 At the time of writing this Sierra Interactive review, I find the platform documentation lacking.
 It's not hard to configure basic features, but setting up the advanced features - the really awesome things built by Sierra's highly competent team - is not as DIY as it could be.

 For example, setting up the Facebook Dynamic Ads retargeting pixel – the one used to create carousel ads that dynamically populate with listings -- was a complete pain in the ass to get running.
-In my mind, a listing feed is very much like an e-commerce product catalog feed, and in the course of my prior work consulting with online stores, I've had a much easier time configuring and connecting product catalogs to Facebook Ads in the past.
-I also don't know why Sierra is using a pixel for this feature when an XML catalog feed would work.
+In my mind, a listing feed is very much like an e-commerce product catalog feed.
+In the course of my prior work consulting with online stores, I've had a much easier time configuring and connecting product catalogs to Facebook Ads in the past.
+I also don't know why Sierra uses a pixel for this feature when an XML catalog feed would work.
 Perhaps there are MLS rules that prevent a standard XML feed implementation.

 Conclusion: Sierra Interactive Review

 I'm bullish on how I think Sierra Interactive will help RubyHome grow.
 It has some of the best backend tools and CRM I’ve seen, and I look forward to putting them to good use.